Sign In Register

 Is Rains a Good Place to Live?

-Based on current data, Rains receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, high health insurance coverage.
-Areas to be aware of include high obesity rates.
-Rains stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Rains receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, a high uninsured rate, high obesity rates.
+Rains offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs